tjm776/Getting-and-Cleaning-Data/README.md

 Additional Information:

-See the CodeBook.MD file for information on the data files, variables, and any how the data was cleaned.
+See the CodeBook file for information on the data files, variables, and any how the data was cleaned.